gazaston/resistancelinks/README.md

 # Resistance Links

 ## A simple collection of links to organisations fighting for what's right.
-Please contribute via pull request.
+Want to help?
+Please [check the issues](https://github.com/gazaston/resistancelinks/issues) or contribute links via pull request.

 ### Anti-fascism